This post may contain affiliate links. That means if you click and purchase, I may receive a small commission. Learn More.

 - longer designed blades with weights in the toe creates more balance & consistency

 TaylorMade, another quality golf manufacturer and designer of golf clubs brings their newest line, Sim Max.
-The Taylormade Sim Max OS Women’s Irons brings an improved Speed Bridge technology which provides exploding distance and more forgiveness.
+The Taylormade Stealth Women’s Irons brings more distance, forgiveness and feel technology which helps with launch and loft.
 Feel is improved with decreasing the harsh vibrations produced when sometimes hitting irons or blades off the ground.

 - a good offering of customizable options